 October 3-4, 2019 at the Westin Alexandria, Alexandria Virginia

-Approximately 150 leading researchers along with students, educators, designers, industry experts, and other stakeholders will work together for two days at Cyberlearning 2019 to accelerate the community’s collective work and impact.
-Cyberlearning 2019 will build upon five prior successful meetings (2012-17), which inspired the community to identify issues of common interest and ignited joint efforts among participants.
+Approximately 200 leading researchers along with students, educators, designers, industry experts, and other stakeholders will work together for two days at Cyberlearning 2019 to accelerate the community’s collective work and impact.
+Cyberlearning 2019 will build on past meetings (2012, 2013, 2014, 2015, 2016, & 2017) that inspired the community to identify issues of common interest and ignited joint efforts among participants.

-Call for Participation and more details coming in March 2019.
+Call for Participation and more details will appear here and in the CIRCL Newsletter in March 2019.

 Questions?
 Contact CIRCL.